pedrocatre/backbone-polling/README.md

 ## Usage

-One possible usage is to create a backbone collection and add the plugin as a mixin.
+One possible usage is to create a backbone collection (or model) and add the plugin as a mixin.

 ```javascript
 define([